 At the time of application, the Applicant/Co-Applicants must have supplied the local USDA-RD office with a letter authorizing that office to release to the Division a copy of the Applicant/Co-Applicants’ application for USDA-RD funding.
 A copy of the letter must be submitted with the Tax Credit application.
 Applicant must also include in the Tax Credit application a written document (emails are acceptable) from the local USDA-RD confirming receipt and authorization to proceed.

-A reservation or allocation of Tax Credits from the USDA-RD set-aside will be limited to new construction projects, and/or projects with confirmed USDA-RD financing (including loan guarantees) and/or local USDA-RD authorization to secure such financing, and/or projects that have reached the 15 year threshold, and/or existing housing projects not yet in the Division’s Tax Credit housing portfolio receiving direct funding from USDA.
+A reservation or allocation of Tax Credits from the USDA-RD set-aside will be limited to preservation projects, and/or projects with confirmed USDA-RD financing (including loan guarantees) and/or local USDA-RD authorization to secure such financing, and/or projects that have reached the 15 year threshold, and/or existing housing projects not yet in the Division’s Tax Credit housing portfolio receiving direct funding from USDA.
 Direct funding includes loan guarantees, loan assumptions or other similar support as long as approved by USDA.

 Acquisition/Rehabilitation projects must be in accordance with USDA-RD regulations and must substantially rehabilitate or change the project to accommodate the housing needs in the jurisdiction in which the project is located.
 Acquisition/Rehabilitation projects will require a letter from USDA explaining why the rehabilitation is warranted and indicating that the scope of the capital needs assessment is acceptable, and that the rehabilitation meets USDA-RD’s definition for substantial rehabilitation.
 The letter must accompany an application to constitute a complete application; applicants are encouraged to submit their application and capital needs assessment to USDA-RD for review prior to Tax Credit application submission.
 The project must also meet the Division’s definition for substantial rehabilitation as stated in Section 11 that for this particular set-aside is an investment of at least $10,000 per unit prior to funds invested to meet the Division’s energy requirements.